BOM Analysis: My Favorite Tools for BOM Review

 You can use your distributor’s website, such as the list feature in Digi-Key, to spot out-of-stock and obsolete parts

-The above screenshot from Digi-Key shows their list creation system, and parts that are not in their inventory or are obsolete are flagged for the user.
+The above screenshot from Digi-Key shows their list creation system.
+Parts that are not in their inventory or are obsolete are flagged for the user.
 You can upload your BOM at any time before the completion of the project and perform this exercise, reducing the time needed to implement swaps for those parts.

 BOM Tool in Octopart

 The problem with going onto distributor websites is that there are dozens of distributors, and not all of them have a BOM upload system like Digi-Key or Mouser.
-Instead, you need a platform that shows you inventory across all distributors.
+Instead, you need a BOM checker that shows you inventory across all distributors.

 This is where I prefer to use the BOM tool in Octopart.
 The BOM tool allows you to upload an Excel sheet of your BOM, quickly map columns, and search through distributor inventory for availability.
 You can select multiple distributors to scan and search for parts, and you will get the same information as you would find on a single distributor's website.